cbalsara/homework_week3_day1/homework.md

   9. Select the names and prices of all shows, ordered by price in ascending order.

   10. Select the average price of all shows.
+  SELECT AVG (price) FROM shows

   11. Select the price of the least expensive show.
+  SELECT MIN(price) FROM shows

   12. Select the sum of the price of all shows.
+  SELECT SUM(price) FROM shows

   13. Select the sum of the price of all shows whose prices is less than £20.

   14. Select the name and price of the most expensive show.
+  SELECT MAX(price) FROM shows

   15. Select the name and price of the second from cheapest show.

   16. Select the names of all users whose names start with the letter "N".

   17. Select the names of users whose names contain "er".

 ## Section 3